Team USA Eligibility

 Team USA athletes are those who have been selected to represent the U.S. at a Delegation Event or a competition on the pathway to the Olympic or Paralympic Games as determined by their NGB.

-As of April 2024, the Team USA Athlete Definition has been put into effect to determine which athletes are eligible for USOPC Wellness Benefits.
+The Team USA Athlete Definition has been put into effect to determine which athletes are eligible for USOPC Wellness Benefits.
 The criteria listed below indicates how an individual would qualify as a Team USA Athlete.
 Once qualified, athletes will retain their status as a Team USA athlete and have access to Wellness Benefits for 10 years, with a few notable exceptions indicated below.

 Competition Criteria